 - Known Relatives: Abel Stack (creator/father), Jocasta (girlfriend)

 - Distinguishing Features: Oversized red lenses for eyes and metallic chrome skin.

 Machine Man of Earth-398 was known as Sir MacHinery and was a member of the Queen's Vengeance.

 Machine Man was a member of NEXTWAVE who was devoured by the zombified Power Pack.

+X-51 appeared as a supporting character in the animated series Spider-Man Unlimited.
 He first appearing in the fifth episode "Steel Cold Heart".
 X-51 was one of the High Evolutionary's servitors who was due to be scrapped.
 He was spared when Spider-Man interfered.
 Following this, he switched sides and he continued to appear in the series as one of John Jameson's Rebels following that appearance.
+His appearance is much bulkier than his comic counterpart, but his robotic face resembles closely what he looks like without his humanoid mask.
 He was voiced by actor Dale Wilson.